 HomeServe assists homeowners with over 450,000 emergency repair jobs each year, covering plumbing, HVAC, electrical and gas.
 To accomplish this, we have a mix of both directly employed service technicians and a network of over 1,000 contractors across the country to meet the demands of our 3 million customers.
 It is therefore our job to take the customer’s call, identify the nature of their problem, confirm coverage and deploy the job to a HomeServe technician or network contractor as quickly and efficiently as possible.

-A partnership with HomeServe can bring home repair programs backed by world class service to your customers.
-Learn more about how a partnership can benefit utilities at www.homeserveutility.com.
+Learn how a partnership with HomeServe can bring home repair programs backed by world class service to your homeowners.